aws-powertools/powertools-mcp/README.md

 }
 ```

-2. **Using MCP in Chat** The Composer Agent will automatically use any MCP tools that are listed under Available Tools on the MCP settings page if it determines them to be relevant.
+2. **Using MCP in Chat:** The Composer Agent will automatically use any MCP tools that are listed under Available Tools on the MCP settings page if it determines them to be relevant.
 To prompt tool usage intentionally, please prompt Cursor to use the desired MCP Server you wish to use.
 For example, `Using the Powertools MCP Server, do...`

-3. **Tool Approval** By default, when Agent wants to use an MCP tool, it will display a message asking for your approval.
+3. **Tool Approval:** By default, when the Agent wants to use an MCP tool, it will display a message asking for your approval.
 You can use the arrow next to the tool name to expand the message and see what arguments the Agent is calling the tool with.

 </details>